 Sundried Tomato Mushroom Pasta

 Sundried tomato mushroom pasta is so easy to make, ready in just 15 minutes and packed with flavor.
-This mushroom sundried tomato pasta is perfect for weeknight dinners and is even great the next day!
-This vegan pasta is dairy free and gluten free and great for meal prep too!
+This mushroom sundried tomato pasta is perfect for weeknight dinners and is even great the next day.

 Print Pin Save Rate